Current Market Trends

 Israel is a global technology research and development center.
 Israel’s strength in this sector stems from inter-disciplinary capabilities, which bring together medicine, clinical expertise, materials science, electronics, software expertise and engineering know-how.
 Israeli development centers of multinational companies have an annual turnover of billions of dollars.

 Under the U.S.-Israel Free Trade Agreement (FTA), American goods face no import duties upon entering Israel's market.
-Proper Shipping documents and a Certificate of Origin for Exporting to Israel are required in order to benefit from the FTA.
+Proper Shipping documents and an Invoice Declaration are required in order to benefit from the FTA.
 Every product is still subject to 17% Value-Added-Tax (VAT).
 VAT is levied on the CIF landed cost.
 For additional market entry guidelines please write to: email@example.com

 Current Market Trends